Felipe-Curvelo/CDI_bonus_assignment/README.md

     ```
 * **In a Databricks Notebook:**
     1. Upload the script or paste its content into a notebook cell.
-    2. Ensure the input CSV files are accessible (e.g., in DBFS at the specified paths).
+    2. Ensure the input CSV files found in data folder of this repository are accessible (e.g., in DBFS at the specified paths).
     3. Run the notebook.

 ## 4. Input Data